LouisTabosa/Predictive-Modeling-PPV/README.md

 This repository contains the data, code, and results associated with the review article:

 > **"Advancements in Predictive Modeling for Peak Particle Velocity in Rock Blasting: Tracing the Evolution from Empirical Models to Artificial Intelligence Techniques"**
-> Louis D. G. Tabosa, José J. de Figueiredo, Vidal F. N. Torres, Saulo S. Martins
+> Louis D. G. Tabosa, José J. de Figueiredo*, Vidal F. N. Torres, Saulo S. Martins
 > Federal University of Pará (UFPA) · Unifesspa · Vale Institute of Technology (ITV)

 ---

 ## Overview

 The prediction of Peak Particle Velocity (PPV) is a fundamental task for operational safety in rock blasting activities.
-This work systematically examines the methodological evolution of predictive PPV models — from pioneering empirical approaches (USBM) to contemporary Artificial Intelligence techniques — and presents comparative numerical experiments using synthetic data to evaluate Empirical, ANN, and Empirical-Driven Machine Learning (EDML) strategies.
+This work systematically examines the methodological evolution of predictive PPV models — from pioneering empirical approaches (USBM) to contemporary Artificial Intelligence techniques — and presents comparative numerical experiments using physics-consistent synthetic data to evaluate Empirical, ANN, SVR, and Empirical-Driven Machine Learning (EDML) strategies.

 ---